edchelstephens/react-flux/NOTES.md

 # You must declare a change handler to register the keystrokes

 # if input doesn't have value or sets it to null, then it's uncontrolled

+# The target property of the event object is always a reference to the element the event occurred upon.